JohannesSanders/tutorial-gatsby-contentful/README.md

 # Tutorial gatsby and Contentful

 Gatsby [Contentful](https://www.contentful.com) starter for creating a blog.
-This tutorial was based on an other project by [@Khaledgarbaya](https://github.com/contentful-userland/gatsby-contentful-starter)
+This tutorial was based on a project by [@Khaledgarbaya](https://github.com/contentful-userland/gatsby-contentful-starter).

 ![The index page of the starter blog](https://github.com/JohannesSanders/tutorial-gatsby-contentful/raw/master/screenshot.jpg "The index page of the starter blog")